viafanasyev/ast-builder/README.md

 ### Structure

 * src/ : Main project
+    * ast.h, ast.cpp : Definition and implementation of AST node and AST building functions
     * tokenizer.h, tokenizer.cpp : Definition and implementation of tokens and tokenizer functions
     * main.cpp : Entry point for the program.